HEAL/platform-documentation/docs/data_sharing_guidance.md

     3. Any open-ended responses must be removed; these can be coded into a clearly defined set of categories if it's necessary to preserve the information.
     4. Local participant IDs must be replaced with standardized, anonymous identifiers; this breaks any link between local records and the shared dataset.
     5. The resulting dataset must be reviewed according to local institutional policies (e.g., IRB) for any additional potential disclosure risk.

+We suggest consulting a local institutional resource (e.g., your library) with any questions related to your IRB data sharing requirements.

 2. **All missing values should be consistently coded using a clearly defined set of categories such as the following**:
     - "Don't know"
     - "Refused"